clk-project/clk/README.md

 run like `cowsaycli cowsay --animal cheese test` and that is ready to be distributed the usual way.

+# FAQ
+## Why cannot I run my command that needs library X that is installed on my computer?
+Most likely you installed click-project into a virtualenv, maybe using pipx to install click-project.

+That is a recommended way of installing things, because virtualenv provide an isolated python environment.
+On the other hand, I guess that the library X was installed not inside the virtualenv, most likely with the traditional `python3 -m pip install X`.

+When clk run custom commands, it simply import the python package of the custom command and run the command.
+This means that custom commands run in the same isolated environment as clk itself.
+The fact that X is not available is in the consequence that virtualenv mechanism works well.

+Yet, this sounds like a sensible question.
+We suggest that
+1. either reinstall click-project with `pipx install --system-site-packages click-project` for clk to be able to have access to X.
+1. either you install click-project using the traditional `python3 -m pip install click-project` command, if installing it and its dependencies outside virtual environment is not that problematic after all
+1. or you could install the dependencies of the custom command directly into the virtualenv of clk, by running the dedicated subcommand of clk: `clk pip install X`

+Of course, YMMV, and actually we might have forgotten another mean to make clk get access to X. If you have another idea that you want to share, please tell us.

 ## Where is the *completion*?

 First, you need to install it.
 For example in a bash shell, you can type: